 However, when a meeting is planned with a purposeful, others-focused agenda, attendees become engaged, and it is often the best choice.

-If you follow a process to address opportunities or problem-solve and you use strong listening skills to engage attendees, your live and virtual meetings will be seen as a success.
+If you follow a process to address opportunities or problem-solve and you use strong listening skills to engage attendees, your in-person and virtual meetings will be seen as a success.

 Before you hit send on your next email, consider the purpose of your communication.
 Reflect on your goal and your content.
 Are you discussing potentially sensitive topics?
 Are you short-changing the discussion or missing out on an opportunity to brainstorm?
 Is everyone in the loop truly contributing?
 Is it better to stop the IM’ing or emails and schedule a meeting or phone call?